radical-cybertools/radical.pilot/docs/source/user_guide/12_list_of_environment_variables.rst

       - related to :envvar:`RADICAL_DEBUG`, enables a persistent debug helper class in the code and installs some signal handlers for extra debug output.
       - {NOT_SET}
     * - .. envvar:: RADICAL_DEBUG_VERBOSE
       - related to :envvar:`RADICAL_DEBUG`, enables verbose messages for debugging.
+Controls "debug" module to collect stack traces.
+Verbose flag sets the level of details for output messages.
-      - #TODO
+      - {NOT_SET}
     * - *_PROFILE
       - `Profiler` is similar to `Logger` and `Reporter`
       - {NOT_SET}